MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/sql-data-types.md

 **Applies to**: Access 2013, Office 2013

-The Microsoft Access database engine SQL data types consist of 13 primary data types defined by the Microsoft® Jet database engine and several valid synonyms recognized for these data types.
+The Microsoft Access database engine SQL data types consist of 13 primary data types defined by the Microsoft Jet database engine and several valid synonyms recognized for these data types.

 The following table lists the primary data types.
 The synonyms are identified in [Microsoft Access Database Engine SQL Reserved Words](sql-reserved-words.md).